caliz83/PortfolioWebAppJS/README.md

 fix form - done!
-level out h1 and navbar - yay! add linkedin, github, and resume icons - boom!
+level out h1 and navbar - yay! add linkedin, github, and resume icons - boom! wtf is happening with the carousel, man???? - resolved (sort of, images are just placeholders so not super worried about the resolution... yet)

-wtf is happening with the carousel, man???? create button function - hmm, not working as expected, keep working on... contact page flaming out adjust hero image, if time permits
+create button function - hmm, not working as expected, keep working on... contact page flaming out adjust hero image, if time permits